Frequently Asked Questions

 Q: Can I do my program entirely online?

 Most of our programs have a workshop component that requires in-person attendance.
-Some of those workshops take place at international locations in London, Shanghai, and Zurich, and some take place at the Harvard Longwood campus in Boston, Massachusetts.
+Some of those workshops take place at international locations such as London, Shanghai, and Zurich, while most take place at the Harvard Longwood campus in Boston, Massachusetts.

 Please visit your program page for details on the dates and locations of in-person events.